NLnetLabs/routinator/source/json-metrics.rst

 ``status``
     The overall status of the update.
-This will be 200 if the updated succeeded, 304 if no update was necessary because the data was already current, and any other value for a failed update with a value of -1 indicating that it was even impossible to even reach the HTTPS server.
+This will be 200 if the updated succeeded, 304 if no update was necessary because the data was already current, and any other value for a failed update.
+If the value is -1, it was not possible to reach the HTTPS server at all.

 ``notifyStatus``
     The status of retrieving the notification file.
 This is the first step